deyoungbryce/KeymastersKeepGames/template/Creating_Implementations.md

     ]
 ```

 We can then start to fill out the above information.
-I will provide an example of a full template and then explain each part based off of the example.
+I will provide an example of a full game objective template and then explain each part based off of the example.
 ```python
 GameObjectiveTemplate(
     label="Beat the following levels: LEVELS",